 Parameter Description Flash keys sequence style Defines the key sequence with the flash button: key_sequence_style key_sequence_style 'Flash only' (default) = uses only the phone's Flash button.
 There are three scenarios: During an existing call, if the user presses Flash, the call is put on hold, a dial tone is heard and the user is able to initiate a second call.
 Once the second call is established, on-hooking transfers the first (held) call to the second call.
 During an existing call, if the user presses Flash, the call is put on hold and a dial tone is heard.
 The user can initiate a second call and establish a 3-way conference by again pressing Flash after the second call is initiated.
 During an existing call, if a call comes in (call waiting), pressing Flash puts the active call on hold and answers the waiting call; pressing Flash again toggles between these two calls.
-'Flash + digits sequence' = Flash button with a key sequence: This feature has been updated and now includes three different types: Type 1: Flash + 1 holds a call or toggles between two existing calls Flash + 2 makes a call transfer Flash + 3 establishes a 3-way conference Type 2: Flash + 1 toggles between two existing calls Flash + 3 establishes a 3-way conference Flash + 4 toggles between two existing calls Flash + 2 holds a call Flash + 3 establishes a 3-way conference 'Send Flash Hook Via SIP' = you can modify the SIP INFO message that is sent upon Flash.
+'Flash + digits sequence' = Flash button with a key sequence: This feature has been updated and now includes three different types: Type 1: Flash + 1 holds a call or toggles between two existing calls Flash + 2 makes a call transfer Flash + 3 establishes a 3-way conference Type 2: Flash + 1 toggles between two existing calls Flash + 3 establishes a 3-way conference Type 3: Flash + 1 toggles between two existing calls Flash + 2 holds a call Flash + 2 holds a call Flash + 1 toggles between two existing calls Flash + 2 holds a call Flash + 4 establishes a 3-way conference 'Send Flash Hook Via SIP' = you can modify the SIP INFO message that is sent upon Flash.
 You can change the Content Type header field and Message Body field.
-Note: This parameter appears only in 'Advanced' mode.
-SIP INFO Header When the key sequence is set to 'Send Flash Hook Via SIP', sip_info_key_seq_header you can modify the Content Type header field of the SIP INFO message.
+SIP INFO Header Note: This parameter appears only in 'Advanced' mode.
+When the key sequence is set to 'Send Flash Hook Via SIP', sip_info_key_seq_header you can modify the Content Type header field of the SIP INFO message.
 For example: "application/broadsoft; version = 1.0" Note: This parameter appears only when the 'Flash keys sequence style' field is set to 'Send Flash Hook Via SIP'.